tonyhallett/gulp-syntaxhighlighter/README.md

 ## Testing

-This has not yet been tested.
+This has not yet been tested in the traditional sense but you can download the project from github and run gulp demo.
+Demo/dest will have two html files that have been transformed by the plugin each with different plugin options chosen to cover all functionality.